Mobile phone provider reviews

-Prices start at just £5/month and you can add one-off bundles of extra minutes, texts or data if you run short.
+Plusnet Mobile's standard tariffs start at just £7.50/month but it often runs promotional deals that can get you some great discounts and you can add one-off bundles of extra minutes, texts or data if you run short.

-The provider doesn't offer many incentives (beyond better deals for broadband customers), though does let phone customers cap their monthly spending to prevent them running up huge bills.
+The network doesn't offer many incentives (beyond extra data for broadband customers), although it does let phone customers cap their monthly spending to prevent them running up huge bills.

 Plusnet doesn't have its own stores.

-If you need any help or advice then you need to get this via its website or by calling Plusnet customer services on 0800 079 1133 (or 500 from a Plusnet Mobile).
+If you need any help or advice, you need to get this via the Plusnet website or by calling Plusnet customer services on 0800 079 1133 (or 500 from a Plusnet Mobile).

 Complaints about Plusnet

 Telecoms regulator Ofcom regularly publishes information on the number of complaints it gets about the main mobile providers.
 Unfortunately, Plusnet's market share is too small for Ofcom to release these figures.

 Find out how other providers fared in our guide to the best and worst mobile networks.